dat-ecosystem/dat/readme.md

 ## collaborative data

+This document is just a plan that details the scope of the work to be done. `dat` is still 'emerging' as they say.

 ### What is `dat`?

 `dat` is a new initiative that seeks to increase the traction of the open data movement by providing better tools for collaboration.

 To illustrate the goals of `dat` consider the GitHub project, which is a great model of this idea working in a different space.
 GitHub is built on top of an open source tool called `git` and provides a user-friendly web application that lets software developers find code written by others, use it in their own programs and improve upon it.
 In a similar fashion `dat` will be developed as a set of tools to store, synchronize, manipulate and collaborate in a decentralized fashion on sets of data, hopefully enabling platforms analogous to GitHub to be built on top of it.

-The initial prototype of `dat` will be developed thanks to support from the Knight Foundation  as a collection of open source projects in Summer and Fall 2013 by Max Ogden and other open source contributors.
+The initial prototype of `dat` will be developed thanks to support from the Knight Foundation  as a collection of open source projects in Summer and Fall 2013 by [Max Ogden](http://maxogden.com/gut-hosted-open-data-filets.html) and other open source contributors.

+### Get involved with `dat`

+- Watch `dat` repo on Github
+- Are you a coder?
+Pick your favorite database/API/file format and try to implement [SLEEP](http://www.dataprotocols.org/en/latest/sleep.html) on it. `dat` will be able to consume SLEEP (though both may evolve).
+- Suggest an organization that should be using `dat` to distribute their data.
+Let me know [on Twitter](http://twitter.com/maxogden).
+- Have any other questions/concerns?
+[Open an issue](https://github.com/maxogden/dat/issues).

 ### Why do `dat`?